The Child’s Best Interests

 The parent with less parenting time usually pays child support, but this is not guaranteed.
 The court assigns each parent a support obligation based on income, childcare costs, health care coverage, and other specific circumstances, including the number of overnight visits.

 The parent with the higher net obligation pays child support to the other parent.
-As a result, one parent will likely be ordered to pay child support even if you receive equal parenting time.
+As a result, one parent will likely be ordered to pay child support even if they receive equal parenting time.
 Whether you are paying or receiving child support, our child support lawyers can ensure you are treated fairly by the court.

 Contact the O’Mara Law Group Today